-EZ 1, 2, 3 and LF burners are U.L. listed for the U.S. and Canada, certified to comply with ANSI/UL 296, for use with #1 or #2 heating oil as well as bio blends not exceeding B20 (U.S. Only) (per standard ASTM D396).
+EZ Series oil burners are U.L. listed for the U.S. and Canada, certified to comply with ANSI/UL 296, for use with #1 or #2 heating oil including bio blends not exceeding B20 (U.S. only).
 Burner labels list compliance, when required, with special local, state or provincial approvals.